 CIEE students receive instruction at the CIEE Study Center at the Princess Sumaya University for Technology.
 Students with two or more semesters of Arabic can participate in the Language and Culture (LC) prorgram, which offers a variety of elective coursework in English related to regional and national issues.
 The Arabic Language (AL) program is for students with five or more semesters of Arabic and focuses on language, literature, and communication skills.

-Academics: Participants take classes with other CIEE students only, but students are encouraged to take advantage of being on a university campus, where Arabic is the main language spoken, to befriend local students and practice speaking Arabic.
+Academics: Participants take classes with other CIEE students only, but students are encouraged to take advantage of being on a university campus to befriend local students and practice speaking Arabic.